phu0ngng/nccl/doc/source/usage/p2p.rst

 All-to-all
 ----------

-An all-to-all operation using :c:func:`ncclPut`.
+An all-to-all operation using :c:func:`ncclPutSignal`.
 Each rank sends data to all other ranks and waits for signals from all ranks.
 User needs to register the memory window for each peer using :c:func:`ncclCommWindowRegister` in advance.
-User needs to guarantee the buffers are ready before calling :c:func:`ncclPut`.
+User needs to guarantee the buffers are ready before calling :c:func:`ncclPutSignal`.
 This could be done with the barrier shown above.

 .. code:: C